-Jody Martinez will begin his tenure as the 20th head coach in the history of the Taylor women’s basketball program on May 8, 2017.
+Jody Martinez began his tenure as the 20th head coach in the history of the Taylor women’s basketball program on May 8, 2017.

 Martinez brings 17 highly successful years of head coaching experience at the NAIA level to the Trojan bench.
 During 16 seasons at Bethel College and one at Southeastern University, Martinez led his teams to 20-or-more wins in all but one season, qualified for eight NAIA National Championship Tournaments and advanced to five Elite Eight appearances, while piling up a career record of 409-184 and 11 Coach-of-the-Year awards.

 Martinez comes to Taylor after spending the past two seasons as the assistant coach for the University of Illinois women’s basketball program.
 During his time with the Fighting Illini, Martinez focused primarily on the development of the program’s post players and saw his players garner a trio of All-Big Ten accolades.

 Before accepting the position at Illinois, Martinez led Southeastern to a 25-7 record in the 2014-2015 season, helping the Fire to its first-ever NAIA Division II National Championship Tournament appearance in his lone season with the program.
 Martinez claimed his 400th victory and earned The Sun Conference Coach-of-the-Year honors.

 Martinez spent the previous 16 seasons as the head women’s basketball coach at Bethel, averaging 24 wins per year and posting a mark of 384 victories to 177 defeats for a program that had never experienced a winning season prior to his arrival in 1998.